eScienceLab/eScienceLab.github.io/_projects/synbiochem.md

 predictable and reliable “greener” routes to fine and speciality chemicals production.

-Our vision is to harness the power of Synthetic Biology (SynBio) to propel chemicals and natural products production towards ’green’ and sustainable manufacturing processes.
+The vision was to harness the power of Synthetic Biology (SynBio) to propel chemicals and natural products production towards ’green’ and sustainable manufacturing processes.

-More broadly, the Centre will provide the general tools, technology platforms and SynBio ‘know-how’ to drive academic discovery and translate new knowledge and processes towards industrial exploitation, through active collaborations with a large variety of industry partners.
+More broadly, the Centre would provide the general tools, technology platforms and SynBio ‘know-how’ to drive academic discovery and translate new knowledge and processes towards industrial exploitation, through active collaborations with a large variety of industry partners.

-Within SynBioChem, the eScience Lab is supporting the DATA sub-project, which is working to develop an integrated data and metadata management platform for the centre based on [FAIRDOM-SEEK](/products/seek), openBIS, LabArchives, and ICE.
+Within SynBioChem, the eScience Lab was supporting the DATA sub-project, working to develop an integrated data and metadata management platform for the centre based on [FAIRDOM-SEEK](/products/seek), openBIS, LabArchives, and ICE.